Wednesday, May 15, 2013

 The Guilty WTF Pleasure of Black Dagger Brotherhood: Books Wrath-Thor.

 Okay.
 It's a timely moment to talk about one of my deepest, darkest guiltiest of pleasures.
 This is not something I can bring up in polite society.
 I mean...how do I even bring it up?
 What descriptions do I use?
-Hot damn, what sort of picture am I going to paint for the uninitiated?
+What sort of picture am I going to paint for the uninitiated?

 Deep breath.